edvargas/study/awsStudy.md

 - Unicast IP: one server holds one IP address

 - Anycast IP: all servers hold the same IP address and the client is routed to the nearest one

+## Serverless
+- Serverless is a new paradigm in wich developers don't have to manage servers anymore...
+- They just deploy code
+- They just deploy functions
+- Initially Serverless == FaaS (Function as a Service)
+- Serverless was pioneered by AWS Lambda but now also includes anything that's managed: "databases, messaging, storage, etc."
+- Serverless does not mean there are no servers... it means you just don't manage / provision / see them

+- Serverless in AWS
+    - AWS Lambda
+    - DynamoDB
+    - AWS Cognito
+    - AWS API Gateway
+    - Amazon S3
+    - AWS SNS and SQS
+    - AWS Kinesis Data Firehose
+    - Aurora Serverless
+    - Step Funcitons
+    - Fargate